Lower East Side: Boundaries

-The Lower East Side is roughly bounded by East 14th Street on the north, by the East River to the east, by Fulton and Franklin Streets to the south, and by Pearl Street and Broadway to the west.
+A more extensive definition of the Lower East Side places its boundaries at East 14th Street on the north, the East River to the east, Fulton and Franklin Streets to the south, and Pearl Street and Broadway to the west.
 This more extensive definition of the neighborhood includes Chinatown, the East Village, and Little Italy.
-A less extensive definition would have the neighborhood bordered in the south and west by Chinatown, – which extends north to roughly Grand Street – in the west by Nolita and in the north by the East Village.
+A less extensive definition has the neighborhood bordered to the south and west by Chinatown – which extends north to roughly Grand Street – to the west by Nolita, and to the north by the East Village.

 Historically, the "Lower East Side" referred to the area alongside the East River from about the Manhattan Bridge and Canal Street up to 14th Street, and roughly bounded on the west by Broadway.
-It included areas known today as East Village, Alphabet City, Chinatown, Bowery, Little Italy, and NoLIta.
+It included areas known today as East Village, Alphabet City, Chinatown, Bowery, Little Italy, and Nolita.
 Parts of the East Village are still known as Loisaida, a Latino pronunciation of "Lower East Side".

 Political representation

-Politically, the neighborhood is in New York's 7th and 12th congressional districts.
-It is in the New York State Assembly's 65th district and 74th district; the New York State Senate's 26th district; and New York City Council's 1st and 2nd districts.
+Politically, the neighborhood is in New York's 10th congressional district.
+It is in the New York State Assembly's 65th district and 74th district; the New York State Senate's 27th district; and New York City Council's 1st and 2nd districts.